TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 22/Genesis 22.1.md

 ---

-And it came to pass after these things, that God did prove Abraham, and said unto him, Abraham; and he said, Here am I.
+It happened after these things, that God tested Abraham, and said to him, "Abraham!"
+He said, "Here I am."